zoltcom/MdGb/slides-min.md

 <script>
 /*
 # TODO
-- keydown needs work in dillinger.io
+- keydown needs work in dillinger.io; try this version, works ok, need to refresh entire page if changing javascript! can't rely on auto-refresh.
+- actually, editing anything in Dillinger will screw up keydown, it seems
 - need mouse fallback in case keyboard flaky
  */